Package 'spldv'

 start

-if not NULL, the user must provide a vector of initial parameters for the optimization procedure.
+If not NULL, the user must provide a vector of initial parameters for the optimization procedure.
 When start = NULL, sbinaryRis uses the traditional Probit estimates as initial values for the parameters, and the correlation between yy and WyWy as initial value for λ\lambda or ρ\rho.

 Qneg

-logical.
-Whether to construct the diagonal elements of QQ.
+Logical.
+Whether to construct the negative of the diagonal elements of QQ.
 If Qneg = FALSE, then qii=2yi1q_{ii} = 2y_{i} - 1.
 If Qneg = TRUE, then qii=12yiq_{ii} = 1- 2y_{i}.

 print.init

-logical.
+Logical.
 If TRUE the initial parameters used in the optimization of the first step are printed.

 ...